Symptoms and diagnosis of stomach cancer

 - Feeling full or bloated after eating

 - Nagging stomach pain

-Endoscopy: This is a long tube with a light and camera inside.
-The doctor will pass the endoscope tube down your throat and into your stomach to examine it and take samples of any unusual-looking areas.
+- Endoscopy: A long tube with a light and camera inside is passed tube down your throat and into your stomach to examine it and take samples of any unusual-looking areas.

 - Endoscopic ultrasound (EUS): An ultrasound probe is passed through a tube passed into your body through your mouth.
 It can take ultrasound pictures from inside your body using sound waves.